dravidsajinraj-iex/code-runner-mcp/README.md

 A secure Model Context Protocol (MCP) server for executing JavaScript and Python code in isolated environments with comprehensive security restrictions.

+## Transport Support

+This MCP server supports two transport methods:

+- **Smithery Transport**: For development and testing with the Smithery playground
+- **Stdio Transport**: For integration with MCP clients like Claude Desktop

+Both transports provide the same functionality and security features.

 ## Features

 - **Multi-language Support**: Execute JavaScript and Python code